Amartinez2075/React-Porfolio/README.md

 ## Description

-This is my own personal porfolio for possible employers or contractors to look at to get a feel of my coding experience and my background.
+This is my portfolio for possible employers or contractors to look at to get a feel of my coding experience and background.
-I was able to configure it more with react and added some styling, any criticism is much appreciated and shoot me an email if you have any.
+I was able to configure it more with React and added some styling, any criticism is much appreciated and shoot me an email if you have any.